-- ii.
-If the DBA approves the request, the DBA coordinates anesthesia and hospitalization authorization for Dental Services with the Contractor and within the Contractor's provider network. - iii.
+- 1. Coverage is required for children under the age of five (5), persons who are severely disabled, and persons who have a medical condition that require admission to a hospital or outpatient surgery facility when determined by a licensed dentist, in consultation with the covered person's treating physician that such services are required to effectively and safely provide dental care. - 2.
 The Contractor shall honor anesthesia and hospitalization authorizations for medically necessary dental services as determined by the DBA.
 The Contractor shall respond in writing via facsimile (262) 834-3575 to the DBA request for authorization within two (2) business days.
 An authorization shall include a valid date range for the outpatient request.
 The Contractor shall provide a comprehensive list of routine and escalation contacts.
 This list should be updated as changes occur.
 The Contractor shall adhere to all turnaround times.

-If the Contractor disagrees with the DBA's decision for medical necessity, the Contractor may appeal within two (2) business days of notification by the DBA.
+If the Contractor disagrees with the DBA's decision for medical necessity, the Contractor may appeal within two (2) business days of notification by the DBA of the authorization.
 The appeal must be made directly with the Department's Dental Benefit Manager.
 The Department's decision shall be final and shall not be subject to further appeal by the Contractor.
-The Department's decision, however, does not override any decisions made as part of the member's State Fair Hearing Process as described in Section 12 of this Contract.
+The Department's decision, however, does not override any decisions made as part of the Member's State Fair Hearing Process.